UCAS: Application fees and references

 The final part of the process involves paying an application fee and obtaining a written reference.
 The process varies depending on whether a student is applying through a school, college, or UCAS centre or as an individual.

 For the former, applications are sent to the school, college, or centre, who may ask applicants to pay their fee to them (which they then pass to UCAS) or pay UCAS directly, before they provide a reference and submit the form on the student's behalf.
 If applications are sent to the school, college, or centre, then they will attach a reference to send to UCAS.
 Applicants are responsible for ensuring that their school, college, or centre submits the application before the appropriate deadline for their courses.

 Individual applicants should request their reference – from a teacher, adviser, or professional who knows them – before paying the fee and submitting the form themselves.

-For most current applications, the cost per student is £22 to apply for a single course or £26.50 for two or more courses (as of 2022 entry).
+For most current applications, the cost per student is £28.50 (as of 2025 entry).
+From 2025 entry, student in receipt of UK government funded free school meals at some point during the last six years, are eligible to have the application fee waived.